 NZTopo50 BU20, BU21, BY20

 All conservation land areas are prohibited to dogs except where authorisation has been granted by DOC.
-People wishing to take a dog into this area should seek authorisation from the Area Office.
+People wishing to take a dog into this area should seek authorisation from the DOC office.
 To take dogs across private property you must get permission from the land owner.

 The TL of the upper Taramakau is part of Arthurs Pass National Park and no dogs are permitted.